 Microneedles for medical innovations

 Benefit from the design freedom, precision and printing power needed to produce precisely shaped microneedles and microneedle arrays with even sophisticated designs and custom materials.
-Nanoscribe's 3D Microfabrication technology is ideally suited for rapid prototyping, aligned printing, mastering and small batch production.
+Nanoscribe's 3D microfabrication technology is ideally suited for rapid prototyping, aligned printing, mastering and small batch production.

 Benefit from resolution, printing performance & true shape accuracy